Ahtheerr/P5S-Translation-Tool/README.md

 * It has not been thoroughly tested.
 * Some textures may be missing or fail to pack correctly.
 * Use with caution and please report bugs if encountered.
-* Yes, I know there is a desktop.ini file there, I could not remove it and now it is part of the program.
-Thanks Google Drive!